 « Annecy Paysages » : artists, artwork & parcours

-« Annecy Paysages » 2019 is a sum of 32 art installations set across 4 parcours:
+🖼 « Annecy Paysages » 2023 is a sum of 40 art installations set across 4 parcours:

-To peruse the different artists and the location of their art installation, see pdf document here.
+⇒ to peruse the different artists and the location of their art installation, see here;

-Here are some of the art installations that MBFF enjoyed on its wander . . .
+Here are some of 🎨 the art installations that MBFF enjoyed on its wander in 2019 . . .

-One of my favourite art installations of « Annecy Paysages » 2019 is the now iconic Echappéé by Sylvie de Meurville.
+One of my favourite art installations of « Annecy Paysages » 2019 was the iconic Echappée by Sylvie de Meurville © montblancfamilyfun.com.
 I had seen so many photos of it on various websites, but honestly had no idea what it was symbolising!
 It is, in fact, a metal cut out of the Lac d’Annecy, seen from above, with all the threads of water leading into the lake!
 I had a lovely exchange with a man who stood studying it and repeating “c’est juste magnifique”, which made the viewing experience even more special.

 Advice for enjoying « Annecy Paysages » en famille

-Firstly, I would concede that we were way too ambitious in the amount of ground we tried to cover on our visit to Annecy at the weekend!
-The boys were exhausted by the time that we returned to the car, which we had parked for free near the Parc Charles Bossons!
+Firstly, I would concede that we were way too ambitious in the amount of ground we tried to cover on our visit to Annecy on our trip!
+The boys were exhausted by the time that we returned to the car, which we had parked for free near the 🌳 Parc Charles Bossons!
 But I knew that we wouldn’t be back in Annecy before the end of the festival, so we just went for it!
-I shall also concede that I definitely enjoyed the art installations much more than the boys, but they still enjoyed their day out in Annecy, as we fitted in lots of fun activitites, all the while getting to appreciate « Annecy Paysages » !
+I should also concede that I definitely enjoyed the art installations much more than the boys, but they still enjoyed their day out in Annecy, as we fitted in lots of fun activitites, all the while getting to appreciate « Annecy Paysages » !

 And around another corner . . .
 Living Pavilion by Behin Ha Art Studio . . .